robert-abc/helsinki/README.md

 https://github.com/csdwren/SelfDeblur (no copyright disclaimer was found) The particular requisites are shown here: https://github.com/csdwren/SelfDeblur/blob/master/README.md

-Although these toolboxes have their prerequisites, all the prerequisites needed for our code are shown below:
+Although these toolboxes have their prerequisites, the prerequisites main needed for our code are shown below.
+The complete list of packages in the Google Colab (obtained by pip freeze > requirements.txt) can be found in the main repository folder.
+Some of the versions were removed to prevent conflicts, but not all of them are necessary running the code outside Google Colab.

 ## Prerequisites
 * Python: 3.7.12